tc39/notes/meetings/2017-01/jan-25.md

 MPT: Not having been there, right now you have a member who seems to be on the verge of tears.
 Maybe right now this conversation is a violation

-MS: What started this discussion is that he isn't sure this would have been effective in Munich.
+MLS: What started this discussion is that he isn't sure this would have been effective in Munich.

 BT: I think it would have been

-MS: To raise that a little higher, any CoC we draft should be useful in situations we actually encounter.
+MLS: To raise that a little higher, any CoC we draft should be useful in situations we actually encounter.

 JM: What will make it most effective is our enforcement policy